Medically reviewed by Dr Sam Kovac BVSc (Merit) – The Lions Den Cat Hotel

 Is feline acne contagious?

 Feline acne is not contagious to people or cats.
-Human acne is caused by hormone changes, especially during the teenage years and pregnancy.
+Human acne is caused by hormone changes, especially during the adolescence and pregnancy.

 Popping feline acne